+86 4008783488

 4. Etching: The areas of the copper not protected by the photoresist are then chemically etched away, leaving behind the pattern of the circuit.

 6. Drilling: Holes are drilled into the PCB to accommodate through-hole components and to provide vias for inter-layer connections.
-The precision of drilling is crucial for the functionality of multi-layer PCBs.
+The precision of drilling is crucial for the functionality of multi-layer PCB.

 7. Plating: The drilled holes are plated with copper to establish a connection between the different layers of the PCB.
 This plating also strengthens the holes.